 Man who exchanged gunfire with Spokane police downtown in October faces federal drug charge

 Jan.
-4—A man shot by Spokane police during an exchange of gunfire on downtown's western edge in October is accused of trafficking 15,000 illicit pills possibly containing fentanyl, according to court records.
+5—A man shot by Spokane police during an exchange of gunfire on downtown's western edge in October is accused of trafficking 15,000 illicit pills possibly containing fentanyl, according to court records.

 Israel Garcia is identified in federal court documents as the man who stepped out of a dark-colored sedan and shot at officers at Cedar Street and First Avenue on Oct.
-16. Police, working with the Drug Enforcement Administration, were communicating with Garcia through a confidential source who had arranged to buy drugs at a nearby apartment.
-Garcia is identified in court records, prepared by DEA Special Agent Bianca Dimas, as a courier in the transaction with an unnamed drug source.
+16, 2022.
+Police, working with the Drug Enforcement Administration, were communicating with Garcia through a confidential source who had arranged to buy drugs at a nearby apartment.
+Garcia is identified in court records, prepared by a DEA special agent, as a courier in the transaction with an unnamed drug source.

 Garcia was charged in a criminal complaint filed Thursday in U.S. District Court in Spokane.
 He faces a charge of possession with intent to distribute 400 grams or more of fentanyl, a felony that carries a mandatory 10-year prison term.